Footprint Charts – The Complete Trading Guide

 Delta footprint is an easy tool to show us who won the battle at each price level.

-The coloring method makes it easier to recognize aggression at each price level.
+The colouring method makes it easier to recognize aggression at each price level.

 So now you might be wondering if you should use Bid/Ask Footprint or Delta Footprint as they represent the same thing just a little different.

 In my opinion, it is better to stick with the Bid/Ask Footprint; it is simply because the bid/ask footprint is going to reveal imbalances and finished/unfinished auctions.

 I use the Bid/ask footprint to show me numbers, but it is coloured with delta bars.

 This is an example of my favourite Footprint chart setting on Exocharts.

 Bid/Ask numbers coloured with Delta volume profile.